sybila/biodivine-aeon-py/example/README.md

 AEON.py to enumerate fixed-points of a particular Boolean network.
  - `workflow/computing-attractors.ipynb` Shows how to use the symbolic algorithms in AEON.py to enumerate the asynchronous attractors of a particular Boolean network.
+ - `workflow/file-formats.ipynb` Describes basic Boolean network representations supported in AEON and/or relevant technical limitations of these representations.

 ## Case studies